How to Thread A Sewing Machine Needle Easily – Tips & Tricks

 First, hold and pull down the small lever on the left side of the machine to rotate the needle threader through the eye of the needle.
 The inside of the needle threader will have a small hook to catch your thread with when you run it along the inside.
 When you rotate the needle threader back out of the eye, the hook will pull the thread with it as it returns to its normal position.

-Between threading by hand, using a needle threading aid, or using a sewing machine automatic needle threader, I hope these tips & tricks have helped you master threading your sewing machine needle!
+Whether you thread by hand, use a needle threading aid, or use an automatic sewing machine needle threader, these tips and tricks have hopefully helped you master threading your sewing machine needle!

 I have a sew easy machine from dunelm forgotten how to thread it can you help me I’ve lost instructions please help thank you it’s a CM,5